SLKCatalystPartners/slkcatalystpartners.github.io/approach.md

   - section: "Untangle your inefficiencies"
     id: "efficiency-enhancement"
-    challenges:
-      - title: "The Challenge"
-        description: "Organizations often grapple with inefficiencies that stifle growth.
+    challenge: "Organizations often grapple with inefficiencies that stifle growth.
 These inefficiencies may arise from outdated processes, misaligned resources, or a lack of strategic focus.
 Without a systematic approach, such inefficiencies can drain resources and hamper growth opportunities."
-    solution:
-      - title: "The Solution"
-        description: "SLK Catalyst Partners offers a suite of frameworks specifically designed to identify and eliminate these inefficiencies.
+    solution: "SLK Catalyst Partners offers a suite of frameworks specifically designed to identify and eliminate these inefficiencies.
 Our approach maximizes resource utilization and eliminates non-value-adding activities, helping businesses streamline their operations and better align them with strategic goals."
     frameworks:
       - name: "Constrained Innovation"
         description: "Focuses on innovating within existing constraints to create a leaner organization."